panorm/Flickr_API_metadata_requests/README.md

 Both scripts require a API key and secret which are available from https://www.flickr.com/services/apps/create/

-For the grid request, there is also a markdown sheet it was found that QGIS was
+For the grid request, there is also a markdown sheet that provides information on how to get the grid cell extents via QGIS.